ChanWoo-Ahn/i2v-model-feasibility-study/README.md

 `Dinov2WithRegistersConfig`, and `4.49.0` worked.

 - Model `THUDM/CogVideoX-5b-I2V`, ~21.6GB, cached on a fast local disk (set via HF_HOME, not NFS home).
-- 49-frame clip, 50 steps, ~6 min per clip.
-Peak GPU memory was ~21.2GB on an
+- 49-frame clip at 8 FPS (~6.1 seconds of video), 50 steps, ~6 min inference time per clip.
   early single-image test and ~34.6GB on the showcase runs below — same resolution/frames, the gap is most likely when peak was sampled, not a settings change.